dirtman/ibapi/doc/ibapi.md

     Create a new Alias record with hostname "rb4.rice.edu" and A record target "somewhere.com".

+- ibapi alias get -F name\~=rice.edu -V external

+    Fetch each Alias in the external view that matches .rice.edu.

 - ibapi cname get rb4.rice.edu

     Fetch the CNAME record with hostname "rb4.rice.edu".